luuccaak/6.4_ComputerScience_GroupProject/README.md

    - Submit the form to receive personalized watch recommendations.

 2. **View Recommendations**:
-   - Browse watches tailored to your profile.
+   - Browse watch tailored to your profile or other alternatives.
    - Use currency conversion to see prices in your preferred currency.
    - Select a watch for more details such as general information or price development.